brasondo/toylogue-grammar-engine/README.md

 refined = surface_realize_with_ollama(structure, role="villain")
 print("Ollama:", refined)
 ```
 > Note: This example uses Ollama (`llama3`) running locally.
 You must install and start Ollama separately.
+You may modify to use openai.ChatCompletion instead.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>